 CLAIMS AGAINST COSTA COFFEE

 Have you been injured while visiting or working in a coffee shop?
-If you have been hurt at a coffee shop through no fault of your own, you may be entitled to make a claim for compensation.
+If you have been injured through no fault of your own, you may be entitled to make a personal claim for compensation.

 For more than 25 years, our specialist injury lawyers have helped people who have been injured as a result of the actions or negligence of others.
 Our team are ready to help you.

 To find out if you have a valid claim, call our friendly team on 0800 342 3206 or contact us online to request a call-back.

 Coffee shops are legally obligated to keep both their customers and employees safe while on their premises.
 Staff should be properly trained to safely handle hot drinks and food.
 If a coffee shop fails in its duty of care, accidents can occur.